Domino43/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-The rules are straight forward.
+Hi, thanks for getting involved!
+The conduct rules are straight forward..

-* All Contributions are welcome, regardless of skill and experience level.
-* Your ethnicity, age, gender, sexuality and religion are irrelevent.
+* We consider your ethnicity, age, gender, sexuality and religion irrelevent.
+Mentality and ambition matters more.
 * All feedback welcome.
 Constructive criticism is both valid and useful.
-However, toxic, malicious criticism is not tolerated.
+However, keep it respectful please.
-* We're all in this together to learn, improve and benefit from the quality software produced!
+* This is a joint effort!
+We learn, improve and benefit together.